-We’re all familiar with websites crashing down due to heavy traffic and what not.
+We’re all familiar with websites crashing down due to heavy traffic and whatnot.
 This is where website load testing or stress testing comes in handy.
 It determines how much traffic or load your website can take before it crashes or slows down.

 Website Testing Automation

 If you want to test a particular thing repeatedly, you can automate the process with a script and run it for each web browser.
 Website testing automation can be used in cases where there are variations in large numbers or possible results.
-It’s obviously not a manual testing replacement, but it’s still important in some aspects of website testing.
+It’s not a manual testing replacement, but it’s still important in some aspects of website testing.

 Website Security Testing